jj1bdx/emprng/xml-doc/README.md

 # Building Erlang/OTP-style doc for emprng for quick review

+*Note: HTML result created in this directory is based on the old style (OTP 19 and before) building script and no longer applicable to the new style (OTP 20 and later).*

 ## How to edit